darkwhispering/facebook-sdk-codeigniter/README.md

 ## Installation

+**It is very important that you follow the installation steps closely to get the library and Facebook SDK to work**

 1. Download the library files and add the files to your CodeIgniter installation.
 Only the library, config and composer.json files are required.
 1. In your CodeIgniter `/application/config/config.php` file, set `$config['composer_autoload']` to `TRUE`.
 [Read more](https://www.codeigniter.com/user_guide/general/autoloader.html)
 2. In your CodeIgniter `/application/config/config.php` file, configure the `Session Variables` section.
 [Read more](https://www.codeigniter.com/user_guide/libraries/sessions.html)